dotnet/docs/docs/core/porting/upgrade-assistant-overview.md

 # What is .NET Upgrade Assistant?

-This article describes the different features of .NET Upgrade Assistant. .NET Upgrade Assistant helps upgrade projects to newer versions of .NET, and analyzes your code to spot and fix potential incompatibilities.
-The tool can be used to migrate a project from .NET Framework, .NET Core, or .NET, to the latest version of .NET.  installed as a Visual Studio Extension, or installed as a command-line interface (CLI) tool.
+.NET Upgrade Assistant helps upgrade projects to newer versions of .NET, and analyzes your code to spot and fix potential incompatibilities.
+One focus of the tool is to help migrate a project from .NET Framework, .NET Core, or .NET, to the latest version of .NET.
 You use the extension or tool to upgrade entire .NET projects, or some aspect of the project, such migrating a configuration file from an older type to a newer type.

+.NET Upgrade Assistant is distributed as a Visual Studio extension or a command-line interface (CLI) tool.

 ## Analyze and upgrade

-.NET Upgrade Assistant includes an analysis engine that scans your project and dependencies, and provides a report with recommended steps if incompatibilities are detected.
-After you've analyzed a project, you can upgrade either the entire project or specific parts of the project.
+.NET Upgrade Assistant includes an analysis engine that scans your projects and their dependencies.
+After the scan is complete, a report is generated with detailed information about performing an upgrade.
+You can use this information to upgrade either the entire project or specific parts of the project.

 <!-- I don't have this information ready yet